 - Visit Lime Kiln Point State Park in Friday Harbor to observe the resident whale pods and see the historic lighthouse.
 Take a picnic, do some hiking or just hang out and wait for the whales to make an appearance.

-- Go on a whale watching excursion with San Juan Outfitters.
+- Go on a whale watching excursion with San Juan Safaris.
 Tours frequently see porpoises, bald eagles, harbor seals and many different types of birds.